dallasrlones/bit-trader/README.md

   Add a buy and sell in progress so no duplicates

+  Save candle info to DB or see if it can fit in cache

   Create candles catch up to last bulk date

   Update candle data set every 5 seconds with new pricing live data